meditationstuff/protocol_1/main.txt.md

 (*) What is the answer/solution to “true bad”?
 (*) What is your original impulse?
 Or, what emerges as your original impulse?
 * Just this or not just this?
+* Can you do it without coercive dominance?